shanurwan/Supply-Chain-Analytic/README.md

 # Beyond Logistics: Operational Intelligence in Real Time

 ## PROJECT OVERVIEW
-This project is a comprehensive inventory analysis solution built using Microsoft Power BI.
-It is designed to help Smartstock stakeholders gain deep visibility into their inventory levels, product statuses, stock performance across countries, warehouse locations, and category breakdowns.
-The solution includes three fully interactive dashboards: Summary, Status, and Country, all built to enhance strategic decision-making and drive inventory efficiency.
+This project is a comprehensive supply chain and logistics analytics solution developed using Microsoft Power BI.
+It provides end-to-end visibility into key operational areas including product availability,stock levels, order quantities, lead times, shipping performance, supplier reliability, production volumes, and cost distribution.The solution is designed to support strategic decision-making for stakeholders in operations, finance, and supply chain management.
+It features two fully interactive dashboards — Operational Overview and Logistics & Fulfilment — each built to uncover actionable insights, optimize processes, identify cost-saving opportunities, and drive efficiency across the supply chain lifecycle.

 ## PROJECT  OBJECTIVES
 - To monitor and visualize the overall inventory performance across multiple dimensions, including product status, country, and category.